top of page

 DDoS protection

 The Azure platform provides basic DDoS protection by default.
 This basic protection is targeted at protecting the Azure infrastructure as a whole.
-Although basic DDoS protection is automatically enabled, we recommend using DDoS Protection Standard.
-Standard protection uses adaptive tuning, based on your application's network traffic patterns, to detect threats.
+Although basic DDoS protection is automatically enabled, we recommend using the DDoS Protection Standard.
+Standard protection uses adaptive tuning based on your application's network traffic patterns to detect threats.
 This allows it to apply mitigations against DDoS attacks that might go unnoticed by the infrastructure-wide DDoS policies.
 Standard protection also provides alerting, telemetry, and analytics through Azure Monitor.

 Recent Posts